drummondlab/drummondlab.github.io/team/_posts/2018-09-04-jared-bard.md

 github: jabard89
 scholar:
 image: /assets/images/team/jared-bard.png
-alum: false
+alum: true
 ---
+Jared studied multiple aspects of cell stress, with a strong emphasis on translational regulation and on chaperone activity.
+He started his independent group at [Texas A&M](https://www.bio.tamu.edu/) as an Assistant Professor in 2024.

 Jared did his graduate work at [Berkeley][1] with [Andreas Martin][2], where he studied the [kinetics of substrate processing and degradation by the 26S proteasome][3].
-He currently works on translational regulation during cell stress.

 [1]:http://www.berkeley.edu
 [2]:http://mcb.berkeley.edu/labs/martin/